These Zucchini Noodles with Tomato Sauce and Shrimp are perfect. They are a quick and easy meal for a healthy and delicious dinner! Enjoy!

 One of the two things that I love to eat during summer is shrimp and of course zucchini.
 I know summer is almost gone but officially on the calendar summer ends on September 21st, right?
 Though in Canada, the beginning of September is already chilly 😉

 So, this dish is still perfect for your dinner summer time.
 After seeing so many beautiful zucchini noodles dishes all over the internet, I got inspired and bought a Paderno Spiral Vegetable Slicer on Amazon.
 Even though summer is almost done, I am not putting my spiralizer away.
 You can spiralize so many different types of veggies in the fall like sweet potato, potato, butternut squash, apple, and so on.
 I am still very new when it comes to spiralize veggies but I already can say I am loving it.
 These veggie noodles make any dish look beautiful and they are so healthy.
 Love, Love, Love!
+I’ve also been using the spiral slicer to make my Zucchini Noodle Soup recipe!
+Or make this Italian Sausage Tomato Sauce Recipe to go on top of the zucchini noodles!

 Also, when you use Paderno Spiral Vegetable Slicer, it is very easy and quick to prepare any meal.
 For this recipe, I just sautéed the zucchini quickly because I prefer them almost raw and topped with my awesome tomato sauce, shrimp, and cherry tomato.
 Let’s not forget the cherry tomatoes because summer tomatoes are definitely the best!!
 I hope you enjoy this light and flavorful dish!